THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 It is always a good idea to put an identity tag or note inside your luggage as well just in case the label comes off the outside.

 If you want to have your luggage delivered to the terminal you must put it outside your stateroom no later than 1030 pm on your last night.
+Your Cabin Steward will collect it from outside your stateroom.

 If you decide that you do not want this option you can handle your luggage yourself with the Walk-Off option.
 I talk about this a little more below to help you decide if Express Walk-Off is a good choice for you.
 Remember not to pack essential items such as: